Skip to content

 mask_strategy: "partial"

-Rationale: - File-based configuration supports GitOps workflows and version control - Structured validation with Pydantic ensures configuration correctness - Hierarchical conditions enable precise plugin targeting - Plugin-specific config sections support complex plugin parameters
+Rationale: - File‑based configuration supports GitOps and version control - Structured validation with Pydantic ensures configuration correctness - Hierarchical conditions enable precise plugin targeting - Plugin‑specific config sections support complex parameters - Jinja rendering allows environment‑driven configs; loader falls back gracefully when file is absent in tests

-5. Security & Isolation Model: Process Isolation with Resource Limits
+5. Security & Isolation Model: Timeouts, Size Limits, Error Isolation

-Rationale: - Timeout protection prevents plugin hangs from affecting gateway - Payload size limits prevent memory exhaustion attacks - Error isolation ensures plugin failures don't crash the gateway - Audit logging tracks all plugin executions and violations
+Rationale: - Timeout protection prevents plugin hangs from affecting gateway - Payload size limits prevent resource exhaustion - Error isolation ensures plugin failures don't crash the gateway - Audit logging tracks plugin executions and violations

 6. Context Management: Request-Scoped with Automatic Cleanup